zachary-zhexiao/zachary-zhexiao.github.io/_pages/about.md

 - *2024.08*: &nbsp;🎉🎉 3rd place in <a href='https://codalab.lisn.upsaclay.fr/competitions/19222'>AIM 2024 Challenge on Sparse Neural Rendering for Track 1 and Track 2</a> **in ECCV 2024** and our method **ESNeRF** is selected to present in the summary <a href='https://arxiv.org/pdf/2409.15045'>paper</a>.

-- *2024.09*: &nbsp;🎉🎉 Our paper for medical OCT image denoising and classification is accepted by **APSIPA 2024** as an oral presentation.
+- *2024.12*: &nbsp;🎉🎉 Our paper on medical OCT image denoising and classification is presented as an oral presentation at **APSIPA 2024**.

-- *2024.10*: &nbsp;🎉🎉 Our paper for medical OCT image super-resolution is accepted by **IWAIT 2025** as a best paper candidate.

 # 📝 Publications